Gabriel Moreno Player Props: Diamondbacks vs. Nationals

 Gabriel Moreno At The Plate

-- Moreno is batting .288 with seven doubles, two home runs and 11 walks.
+- Moreno has seven doubles, two home runs and 11 walks while batting .280.

+- Moreno has reached base via a hit in 30 games this year (of 49 played), and had multiple hits in 12 of those games.

-- In 48 games played this season, he has homered in just two of them.
+- In 49 games played this year, he has gone deep in just two of them.

-- In 17 games this year (35.4%), Moreno has picked up an RBI, and in four of those games (8.3%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 34.7% of his games this season, Moreno has notched at least one RBI.
+In four of those games (8.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored at least once 10 times this season (20.8%), including one multi-run game.
+- In 10 of 49 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.